 Q: Are CVD diamonds synthetic?

 A: No, CVD diamonds are neither synthetic nor artificial.
 They are as real as natural diamonds and are grown in a laboratory instead of being mined from under the surface of the earth.
 Check out the complete CVD diamond process.

 Q: Is CVD (Chemical Vapor Deposition) the same as CZ (Cubic Zirconia)

 A: Absolutely not; the two are completely different.
 CVD diamonds are 100% real diamonds meaning they are entirely made up of carbon.
 Cubic Zirconia does not contain any carbon and is significantly weaker in hardness as compared to CVD diamonds, which are real diamonds.

 Q: What is the difference between natural diamonds & CVD diamonds?

 There is no optical, thermal, physical or chemical difference between the two diamonds.
-They both are made up of carbon, however, CVD diamonds have an edge over most natural diamonds as they are 100% carbon, the purest type of diamonds – Type IIa diamonds.
+They both are made up of carbon; however, CVD diamonds have the edge over most natural diamonds as they are 100% carbon, the purest type of diamonds – Type IIa diamonds.

 Q: What is Type IIa?

-A: Type IIa is a type of diamond grade classified by the world’s most prominent diamond grading and certifying organizations such as Gemological Institute of India (GIA).
+A: Type IIa is a type of diamond grade classified by the world’s most prominent diamond grading and certifying organizations such as the Gemological Institute of India (GIA).
 The type IIa diamond grade is applicable to the purest form of diamonds, devoid of any chemical impurities whatsoever.
 Only 2% of natural diamonds are Type IIa, all of Limelight diamonds are type IIa diamonds.

 Q: How are diamonds grown in a laboratory?